QMCPACK/surrogate_hessian_relax/docs/README.md

 that results in any given maximum error along that direction, `epsilond`.
-The resampling engine uses correlated sampling, so that the error surface will be mostly smooth and contain a non-trivial noise-maximizing optimal point for each value of `epsilond` However, there will typically be an irrelevant upper left region, where the noise surpasses the signal (low W), and the error explodes and saturates to a high value.
+The resampling engine uses correlated sampling, so that the error surface will be mostly smooth and contain a non-trivial noise-maximizing optimal point for each value of `epsilond`.
+However, there will typically be an irrelevant upper left region, where the noise surpasses the signal (low W), and the error explodes and saturates to a high value.

 Since the W-sigma grid is finite, it is capable of finding optimal points for a finite range of `epsilond`, which should cover the relevant values for the applications.
-This may be difficult to assess beforehand, because different directions can be numerous and behave very differently.
+This may be difficult to assess beforehand, because the different directions may be numerous and behave very differently.
 A good W-sigma grid contains a broad range of optimal values, whereas a poor grid is is poorly focused in one or more of the following ways:
 * Too low maximum sigma